tmey2016/ooxml-templater/README.md

 #### `substituteTemplate(templatePath, data, options)`

 Substitute placeholders with data values.
+If the template was previously parsed with `parseTemplate()`, the cached data is reused automatically, avoiding redundant fetching and parsing operations.

 **Parameters:**
 - `templatePath` (string): Path or URL to template